vuejs/it.vuejs.org/src/api/index.md

 - **Utilizzo:**

   Limit the array to the first N items, as specified by the Argomento.
-An optional second Argomento can be provided to set a starting offset.
+An facoltativo second Argomento can be provided to set a starting offset.

   ``` html
   <!-- only display first 10 items -->